 Where is the next big idea for my company going to come from?
-This is a strategic question that business owners have probably been asking since the Industrial Revolution.
+This is a strategic question that business owners ask themselves and their teams.

-The business tool often used these days is the SWOT Analysis.
+The business tool often used is the SWOT Analysis.
 And not just to find new market or product ideas.
 It’s also a great tool for the development of defensive strategies.

 If you haven’t been involved in a SWOT, it is a proven brainstorming technique to identify your firms’ Strengths, Weaknesses, Opportunities and Threats.
 It’s often used in the early stage of developing a strategic marketing plan to pinpoint the company’s most marketable assets and the things that might get in the way of achieving goals.